 - 1 teaspoon Homemade Taco Seasoning Mix

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1 8 ounce can tomato sauce
+- 8 ounces tomato sauce

-- 3 cups low sodium chicken broth
+- 3 cups low-sodium chicken broth or vegetable broth

-- Cilantro for garnish optional
+- cilantro for garnish, optional

-- Heat oil in a skillet or saute pan over medium-high heat.
+- Heat oil in a skillet or sauté pan over MEDIUM-HIGH heat.
 Add rice and cook, stirring occasionally for 3 or 4 minutes, until lightly golden brown.
-Reduce heat to medium and add the onion, potato, carrot, and garlic.
-Season with taco seasoning and 1/2 teaspoon salt.
+Reduce heat to MEDIUM and add the onion, potato, carrot, and garlic.
+Season with taco seasoning and ½ teaspoon salt.
 Cook and stir for about 2 minutes.
 Add the tomato sauce; cook and stir for a minute or two and then slowly stir in the chicken broth.

-- Return heat to medium-high and bring to a boil, then reduce heat to low, place a lid on the skillet and simmer for 25 minutes.
+- Return heat to MEDIUM-HIGH and bring to a boil, then reduce heat to LOW, place a lid on the skillet and simmer for 25 minutes.
 Remove from heat and allow to sit for 5 minutes, covered.
 Remove cover, fluff with a fork, garnish with cilantro (optional) and serve.